yonahd/kor/README.md

     --set cronJob.slackToken=<slack-token> \
     ./charts/kor
 ```
+> Note: To send it to Slack as a file it's required to set the `slackToken` and `slackChannel` values.

 It's set to run every Monday at 1 a.m. by default.
 You can change the schedule by setting the `cronJob.schedule` value.